 During the five years in my current school, I have been steadily teaching my students how to use breathing exercises for kids to practice mindfulness and calm down (on their own or with a partner!).

-- Begin to focus on your noticing your breath.
-Just say the words “inhale” and “exhale” and see what happens!
-Noticing your breath is essential to mindfulness, and it is usually the first thing you work on when you learn to be mindful.
+- Begin to focus on your noticing your current breathing pattern.
+Just say the words “inhale” and “exhale” as you breathe and see what happens!

 - Start small.
-Be consistent, but start with just noticing breath, noticing calm feelings, and praising small achievements.
+Be consistent, but start with just noticing normal breathing, noticing stillness, and praising small achievements.
 Aim for 10 seconds of quiet and calm breath exercises.
 Then 30 seconds… and so on!

 - Name the practice as mindfulness but explain it as “noticing” or “being aware”.
-Give kid-friendly explanations like, “I can feel my body start to slow down when I take a slow breath.
+Give kid-friendly explanations like, “I can feel my body start to slow down when I take deep breaths.
 I remind myself that I am right here, not wherever my brain is taking me.”

 - Pause and focus on breathing regularly and at varying times:

-- Start and end every class with mindful listening and breathing.
+- Start and end every class with mindful listening and a few deep breaths.

-- Use mindful breathing if the class gets too loud.
+- Use mindful breathing if noise levels get too loud.
 We pause, listen to a singing bowl, and a take a deep breath.

-- Cue a silent breath in the hallway or a quiet space just with your body actions to prepare them for a transition
+- Cue a silent deep breath in the hallway or a quiet space just with your body actions to prepare them for a transition.

 - Name your own feelings as being angry or upset and then demonstrate taking a breath to calm yourself down.
 This is HUGE for demonstrating self-awareness and encouraging it in others.

-Check out some more classroom-based mindfulness tips in my post here: How to Calm a Class or a Kid Using Mindfulness
+Check out some more classroom-based mindfulness tips in my post here: Quick and Effective Calm Down Strategies for Kids